gardener/gardener/docs/usage/shoot_high_availability.md

 ### `Node` Failure Tolerance

-Failure tolerance of `node` will have the following characteristics:
+The failure tolerance of a `node` will have the following characteristics:

 * Control plane components will be spread across different nodes within a single availability zone.
 There will not be more than one replica per node for each control plane component which has more than one replica.
 * `Worker pool` should have a minimum of 3 nodes.
-* A multi-node etcd (quorum size of 3) will be provisioned offering zero-downtime capabilities with each member in a different node within a single availability zone.
+* A multi-node etcd (quorum size of 3) will be provisioned, offering zero-downtime capabilities with each member in a different node within a single availability zone.

 ### `Zone` Failure Tolerance

-Failure tolerance of `zone` will have the following characteristics:
+The failure tolerance of a `zone` will have the following characteristics:

 * Control plane components will be spread across different availability zones.
 There will be at least one replica per zone for each control plane component which has more than one replica.
 * Gardener scheduler will automatically select a `seed` which has a minimum of 3 zones to host the shoot control plane.
-* A multi-node etcd (quorum size of 3) will be provisioned offering zero-downtime capabilities with each member in a different zone.
+* A multi-node etcd (quorum size of 3) will be provisioned, offering zero-downtime capabilities with each member in a different zone.

 ## Shoot Spec

-To request for a highly available shoot control plane gardener provides the following configuration in the shoot spec.
+To request for a highly available shoot control plane Gardener provides the following configuration in the shoot spec:

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1
 kind: Shoot